trynmaps/metrics-mvp/README.md

 To make changes, make sure you've been added to the trynmaps organization on GitHub.

-Commit your local changes to a feature branch (i.e. not master), then submit a pull request on Github.
+Commit your local changes to a feature branch (i.e. not master), then submit a pull request on GitHub.

 ## Notes for developers